Towards Compositional Adversarial Robustness: Generalizing Adversarial Training to Composite Semantic Perturbations: Methodologies (CAA GAT)

-\paragraph{How to Learn Optimal Attack Order?} Learning an optimal attack order expressed by the scheduling matrix $Z^\star$ is originally a combinatorial optimization problem to solve the best column and row permutation of a scheduling matrix.
-Sinkhorn and Knopp proved that any positive square matrix could be turned into a doubly stochastic matrix by alternately normalizing the rows and columns of it~\cite{sinkhorn_1966}.
+In sum, we formalize CAA's attack order auto-scheduling as a constrained optimization problem, where the attack order having maximum classification error can be obtained by solving: \paragraph{The Surrogate Image for Scheduling Optimization.} Since $x_\text{c-adv}$ contains merely one attack perturbation at each iteration, using it alone is challenging to optimize the likelihood of other attacks in the relaxed scheduling matrix.
+To manage this issue, we adopt a surrogate composite adversarial image $x_\text{surr}$ to relax the restriction and compute the loss for updating the scheduling matrix $Z$, i.e. by weighting each type of attack perturbation with its corresponding probability at each iteration.
+Therefore, we could optimize the scheduling matrix $Z$ via maximizing the corresponding loss $\mathcal{L}(\mathcal{F}(x_\text{surr}),y)$.
+Given the attack pool $\Omega$ of $n$ attacks, the surrogate image would be computed for $n$ iterations.
+For each iteration $i$, the surrogate image is defined as: and $x_\text{surr}^0 = x$.
+Let $\mathbf{A}^{\top}=\big(A_{1},\ldots,A_{n}\big)$ denotes a vector of all attack types in $\Omega$.
+Consequently, after $n$ iterations, the resulting surrogate image $x_\text{surr}^n$ can be formulated into the following compositional form: \paragraph{How to Learn Optimal Attack Order?} Learning an optimal attack order expressed by the scheduling matrix $Z^\star$ is originally a combinatorial optimization problem to solve the best column and row permutation of a scheduling matrix.
+Sinkhorn and Knopp proved that any positive square matrix could be turned into a doubly stochastic matrix by alternately normalizing the rows and columns of it \cite{sinkhorn_1966}.
 Furthermore, Mena et al. theoretically showed how to extend the Sinkhorn normalization to learn and determine the optimal permutation matrix \cite{Mena2018Sinkhorn}.
 Similarly, in our problem, optimizing the attack order over a doubly stochastic matrix $Z$ can be cast as a maximization problem, where the feasible solution set is convex.
-With the surrogate composite adversarial example $x_\text{surr}$, the updating process of the scheduling matrix $Z^t$ for iteration $t$ can be formulated as:

-where $\mathcal{S}$ (Sinkhorn normalization) can be done in a limited number of iterations~\cite{sinkhorn1967concerning}.
+With the surrogate composite adversarial example $x_\text{surr}$, the updating process of the scheduling matrix $Z^t$ for iteration $t$ can be formulated as: where $\mathcal{S}$ (Sinkhorn normalization) can be done in a limited number of iterations \cite{sinkhorn1967concerning}.
 Here, we fixed the iteration as 20 steps.
-After deriving an updated scheduling matrix, we utilize the Hungarian assignment algorithm to obtain the updated order assignment function $\pi_{t}(\cdot)$, as shown in Eq.~\ref{eqn:hungarian}:
+After deriving an updated scheduling matrix, we utilize the Hungarian assignment algorithm to obtain the updated order assignment function $\pi_{t}(\cdot)$, as shown in Eq. \ref{eqn:hungarian}: